 Bavarian cream is a classic French cream made with crème Anglaise, mixed with gelatin, and lightened with whipped cream.

-The origin of Bavarian cream is quite sure.
-During the 17th and 18th centuries, numerous French chefs worked at the court of the Wittelsbach Princes - a German family dynasty, Bavarian rulers for over 700 years.
+The origin of Bavarian cream is quite certain.
+During the 17th and 18th centuries, numerous French chefs worked at the court of the Wittelsbach Princes, a German family dynasty that ruled Bavaria for over 700 years.

 Chefs had a chance to learn culinary secrets in Bavaria.
 No wonder the Bavarian cream recipe was created by the famous French chef Carême.